AGralin/March_Madness/project_file.md

 6. Update odds every mint transaction (event) Cron Job have a wallet for each team and transfer to winning team.
 7. Use "Selection Sunday" ranking to set value expectations of each coin/team -complete
+8. Publish on the internet
+- authenicate into the account (sign in)
+- integrate api metamask ether wallet (smart contract) and app.py
+- integrate chainlink
+-

 Approach:
 - have a wallet for each team and transfer to winning team at the end